 The Company has no material income from operations and is dependent upon raising funds through the issuance of shares or disposing of interests in its mineral properties (by options, joint ventures or outright sales) in order to finance further acquisitions, undertake exploration and development of mineral properties, and meet general and administrative expenses.
-Accordingly, management has identified certain conditions that cast significant doubt upon the Company's ability to continue as a going concern (see Note 1 to the June 30, 2012 condensed interim consolidated financial statements).
+Accordingly, management has identified certain conditions that cast significant doubt upon the Company's ability to continue as a going concern (see Note 1 to the September 30, 2012 condensed interim consolidated financial statements).
 There can be no assurance that the Company will be successful in securing the financing required to continue operations and advance its mineral projects.

-The Company had working capital at June 30, 2012 of \$492,933 (December 31, 2011 - \$572,167).
-The Company had cash on hand of \$443,348 as at June 30, 2012 (December 31, 2011 - \$498,853).
-As at June 30, 2012, the Company had no long-or short-term debt.
-In addition, the Company expects to collect approximately \$50,911 in expenditure recoveries from MAG in the near future.
+The Company had working capital at September 30, 2012 of \$389,710 (December 31, 2011 - \$572,167).
+The Company had cash on hand of \$288,511 as at September 30, 2012 (December 31, 2011 - \$498,853).
+As at September 30, 2012, the Company had no long- or short-term debt.

 The Company has option agreements that require certain future cash payments to maintain its interest in mineral properties, however, these payments can be made at the discretion of the Company and are not firm commitments.
-The Company currently does not have sufficient resources to fund its planned exploration and operating expenditures over the next twelve months and management recognizes that it will have to raise additional equity capital in the coming year.
+The Company currently does not have sufficient resources to fund its planned exploration and operating expenditures over the next twelve months and management recognizes that it will have to raise additional equity capital in the coming year (see "Subsequent Event").